 [Advising Matters @ VT]

-- Colleges and departments at Virginia Tech
+- Colleges at Virginia Tech

+With areas of study within each.
 Read the websites of academic departments offering majors that interest you.
 Many offer excellent information about careers associated with the major.

-- Fall majors fair
+- Majors fair

-Sponsored by University Studies
+[Hosted by University Studies and the SGA]

 - Explore Engineering